The Best Pumpkin Tortellini Soup with Chicken Sausage and Kale

 • Tortellini – Remember to purchase refrigerated tortellini, not dried.
 It makes such a difference.

-how to make pumpkin tortellini soup with chicken sausage and kale
+how to make this soup

 Overhead shot of pot with diced onion, minced garlic, and sage leaves.